LukeMathWalker/pavex/docs/guide/dependency_injection/core_concepts/framework_primitives.md

 # Framework primitives

-You don't have to register a constructor for every type you want to inject.
-Pavex provides a few types, called **framework primitives**, that you can inject without having to register a constructor for them.
+Pavex provides a few types, called **framework primitives**, that just work™️.
+They are always available to your components as input parameters—you don't have to register a constructor for them, nor mark them as prebuilt.
 The framework primitives are:

 - [`RequestHead`][RequestHead].
 The incoming request data, minus the body.